stakewise/v3-sdk/documentation/quick-start/boost.md

 StakeWise Boost enhances staking rewards by leveraging your osTokens as collateral to borrow additional assets from Aave.
 The borrowed funds are then restaked, creating a compounding effect that amplifies your staking position.

+## How to lock osToken into the Boost leverage strategy

+To boost a user's osToken position, look up the leverage strategy proxy with `sdk.boost.getLeverageStrategyProxy`, ensure the proxy has osToken allowance (via permit signature for EOAs or `approve` for multisig wallets), then call `sdk.boost.lock`.
+The full flow below covers both wallet types.

 ```ts
 import { BrowserProvider, parseEther } from 'ethers'
 import { StakeWiseSDK, Network, OsTokenPositionHealth } from '@stakewise/v3-sdk'